smalluban/neck/README.md

 ```

 This helper is not real `Neck.Helper` instance.
 It is ordinary jQuery method invoke when document is ready.
-For coherence in library, helpers name convention is used.
+For coherence in library, helpers name convention is used here.
 Main accessor should point to your root controller.

-Set `neck-injector` as name of one of dependency injector in `Neck.DI` container you want to use.
-It will be inherit through all
+Set `neck-injector` as name of one of dependency injector in `Neck.DI` container that you want to use.
+It will be
-controllers and helpers.
+inherit through all controllers and helpers.

 `ui-neck` uses RoR convention to use controller name as path to template.
 It constructs controller passing `template`
 param as controller ID.
 When controller has not defined `template` property, library will look for template using
 controller ID (but with `template` type).
-This works very well with `commonjs` dependency injector.
+This works well with `commonjs` dependency injector.
 With `globals` it will point to the same object and can throw errors.

 To avoid reusing helper when controller is render, `ui-neck` attribute is removed from node after initialize.